 – I was born in Dublin, Ireland, and grew up just north of Toronto in Canada.
-More recently, I lived in Ireland for 13 years where I met my husband Robert, we went to college, traveled, rented a few apartments and had our daughter, Cora in October 2016.
-We just moved our family of three (plus our 2 cats, Juniper and Toshi) from Dublin to Ottawa, Canada, and are starting an adventure in our new rented apartment.
+More recently, I lived in Ireland for 13 years where I met my husband Robert, we went to college, got married, traveled, rented apartments and had our daughter, Cora, in October 2016.
+We moved our family of three (plus our 2 cats, Juniper and Toshi) from Dublin to an hour south of Ottawa, Canada, and are starting an adventure in our very first house – a Victorian redbrick.
 If you’d like to read about our reasons for making such a big move, you can read all about it here.

 – I graduated with a BA in Interior Design in November 2011 from Griffith College Dublin.
 Thanks to the extended recession in Ireland, the Interior Design industry was a difficult niche to get into.
-Instead of doing nothing at the time, I made the most out of my time and kept things moving through the only way I could so I started my blog The Interior DIYer 7 years ago (back then it was called Hydrangea Girl).
+Instead of doing nothing I made the most out of my time and kept things moving through the only way I could so I started my blog The Interior DIYer almost 9 years ago (back then it was called Hydrangea Girl).

 – If I had to choose a few words that best describe my style, it would be dark romantic luxe.
 I like dark design choices and dark colours, but not in a stark and uninviting way.
 I love warm nights and hygge surroundings and since having our daughter Cora, I’ve cared less about being trendy and more about creating a home that is full of cosiness.